 Note: These cakes taste even better with a high-quality chocolate.
 We used our current favorite: Guittard’s Akoma Extra Semisweet Chips, which are also Fair Trade certified!

 - ½ cup raw almonds (or almond meal)

 - 1 egg

 - 2 5-ounce ramekins

-- If using almonds, grind the almonds very finely until the texture is light and fluffy.
+- If using whole almonds, grind the almonds very finely in a food processor until the texture is light and fluffy.